Girls in STEM Mentoring Program FAQ Page

 • Students give a five-minute presentation in their groups at school assembly or in class, organised by the liaison teacher.

-• The Mentors are encouraged to invite the students for a tour of their workplace as an excursion at a mutually convenient time during the program.
+• The Mentors will invite their students for a tour of their workplace as an excursion at a mutually convenient time during the program.
+If it is not possible to visit their workplace, a suitable alternative location will be arranged.

 For more information, please email [email protected]